Beny-Gama/beny-gama/README.md

 **`FullStack Developer`**

-My name is Benny, I'm 28 years old and a leaved in New York Cite and I Corritry living in Niterói, in the state of Rio de Janeiro, my hometown.
+My name is Benny, I'm 28 years old and a leaved in New York City and I Corritry living in Niterói, in the state of Rio de Janeiro, Brazil. my hometown.
 Since Apr/2024, I have dedicated myself solely and exclusively to the self-taught study of programming, making a lot of online tutorials and teaching myself to improve my knowledge and skills.
 I created my YouTube channel to share this knowledge: [@BennyGamaYT](<(https://www.youtube.com/@BennyGamaYT)>), where I share my web projects, programming fundamentals, and algorithms.

 <p align="left">